Mayoral elections in New Haven, Connecticut

 Since the 1870s, mayoral elections have been held every two years to elect the mayor of New Haven, Connecticut.

 Elections before 2013

 2013

 The 2013 New Haven, Connecticut mayoral election was held on November 5, 2013.
 It saw the reelection of Democrat Toni Harp, who became the city's first female mayor.

 Ten-term incumbent mayor John DeStefano Jr. did not run for reelection.

 Democratic primary

 The Democratic primary was held on September 10.

 Voter turnout in the primary was estimated at 29%.

 Candidates that were on the ballot were state senator Toni Harp, political newcomer Justin Elicker, economic development administrator Henry Fernandez, and Hillhouse High School principal Kermit Carolina.
 Candidates that had been running for the nomination, but withdrew before the primary, were Matthew Nemerson, state representative Gary Holder-Winfield and Sundiata Keitazulu.

 General election

-After losing to Harp in the Democratic primary, Justin Elicker ran against her again in the general election as an independent candidate.
+After losing to Harp in the Democratic primary, Elicker ran against her again in the general election as an independent candidate.